 Whether it’s the billboards we see on our daily commute or the smartphone that never leaves our side, we’re used to beauty in design.
 Anything less looks unprofessional to an increasingly sophisticated customer base.
 This is a problem for business owners.

 - Do I have the time or budget to hire and employ a full-time graphic designer?

-- Am I willing to devote resources to managing contractors?
+- Am I willing to devote resources to managing multiple contractors?

 - I know good design can increase your sales, reduce customer service calls, and even cut costs, but is the ROI enough to manage the process myself?

 The answer is probably a collective “no.” In today’s world, there’s no one-size-fits-all approach to design, whether it’s digital, print, or packaging.
 Your message needs to resonate as well on a smartphone and tablet as it does on a laptop; your packaging must stand up to governmental regulation as well as the demands of the supply chain.